-Our real estate portfolio was approximately 84% leased as of December 31, 2009 and approximately 93% leased as of December 31, 2008.
-New leasing activity remains slow in most of our markets and we do not expect to see an increase in the pace of leasing until the broader economic markets stabilize and there is new job growth.
-Approximately 13% of the square footage in our portfolio is scheduled to expire during 2010 and approximately 7% is scheduled to expire during 2011.
-While we cannot predict when existing vacancy will be leased or if existing tenants with expiring leases will renew their leases or what the terms and conditions of the lease renewals will be, we expect to renew or sign new leases at current market rates for locations in which the buildings are located, which in many cases may be below the expiring rates.

-As the economic downturn continues, we believe the potential for any of our tenants to default on its lease or to seek the protection of bankruptcy laws has increased.
+While we cannot generally predict when existing vacancy in our real estate portfolio will be leased or if existing tenants with expiring leases will renew their leases or what the terms and conditions of the lease renewals will be, we expect to renew or sign new leases at current market rates for locations in which the buildings are located, which in many cases may be below the expiring rates.
+Also, as the economy recovers, we believe the potential for any of our tenants to default on its lease or to seek the protection of bankruptcy still exists.
 If any of our tenants defaults on its lease, we may experience delays in enforcing our rights as a landlord and may incur substantial costs in protecting our investment.
 In addition, at any time, a tenant of one of our properties may seek the protection of bankruptcy laws, which could result in the rejection and termination of such tenant's lease and thereby cause a reduction in cash available for distribution to our stockholders.